-We bring this up now because September is World Alzheimer’s Month and more and more studies both here and in Europe, are finding a link between untreated hearing loss and dementia.
+We bring this up now because September is World Alzheimer?s Month.
+More and more studies, both in the United States and in Europe, are finding a link between untreated hearing loss and dementia.
 Hearing loss and dementia cross all ethnic boundaries.

 Alzheimer?s in the world

 What is dementia?
 How to Reduce Dementia Chances

 Untreated hearing loss and dementia